Understanding Ketosis

 Important Medical Note

-Always consult with your healthcare provider before making significant dietary changes, especially if you have medical conditions like diabetes, kidney disease, or are taking medications.
+Always consult your healthcare provider before major diet changes — especially if you have diabetes, kidney disease, or take blood sugar or blood pressure medications.

 1